Krishna-Gour/neuro-occ/documentation/DGCA_FDTL_Rulebook_README.md

-# Documentation: DGCA FDTL Rulebook - The Symbolic Verifier
+# DGCA FDTL Rulebook - Production-Ready Symbolic Verifier

-## 1. Purpose: Ensuring Safety and Compliance
+## 1. Purpose: Ensuring Safety and Compliance in Production

-In the high-stakes environment of airline operations, safety and regulatory compliance are non-negotiable.
-The Neuro-OCC system is designed to propose creative solutions to disruptions, but these solutions *must* adhere to the strict rules set by aviation authorities.
+In the high-stakes environment of airline operations, safety and regulatory compliance are non-negotiable. **Neuro-OCC 2.0** is a production-ready system that proposes creative solutions to disruptions, but these solutions *must* adhere to the strict rules set by aviation authorities.

 The **Symbolic Verifier** component acts as the system's "System 2" logical reasoning engine.
 Its sole purpose is to take a proposed crew assignment (e.g., assigning a pilot to a new flight) and rigorously check it against a codified version of the DGCA (Directorate General of Civil Aviation) regulations for Flight and Duty Time Limitations (FDTL).

 This ensures that no matter what solution the creative LLM "Proposer" suggests, the system will never execute a plan that is illegal or unsafe.

+## 2. Production System Integration

+The DGCA validator is fully integrated into the Neuro-OCC 2.0 production pipeline:

+- **Automated Validation**: Every AI-generated recovery proposal is automatically validated
+- **Real-time Compliance**: Integrated with MCP servers for live pilot data access
+- **Audit Trail**: All validation decisions are logged for regulatory compliance
+- **Health Monitoring**: Validator performance is monitored in production dashboards

-## 2. Why a Symbolic Approach?
+## 3. Why a Symbolic Approach?

 While LLMs are powerful, they can be prone to errors or "hallucinations."
 For regulatory compliance, we cannot tolerate any ambiguity.
 A symbolic, rule-based approach offers critical advantages: